Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 Weekly management subtotal5.0 hrs260 hrs€78,000

-Re-hiring after churn (1× per year avg)-12 hrs€3,600
+Re-hiring after churn (1× per year avg)12 hrs€3,600

-Context rebuild per replacement-15 hrs€4,500
+Context rebuild per replacement15 hrs€4,500

-Total hidden annual cost--€86,100
+Total hidden annual cost€86,100

-The offshore platform fee for the same period - at $700/month - is approximately €7,700/year at current exchange rates.
+The offshore platform fee for the same period - at $700/month part-time - is approximately €7,700/year.

 That compares to a DonnaPro part-time retainer of €32,400/year - a flat fee that includes management, quality oversight, continuity, and replacement if needed.
+Even Athena's full-time model at ~$43,200/year (€39,800) carries the same hidden management overhead on top - the management layer is thinner than it appears at C-suite level.

 The cost gap is one part of the problem.
 The structural reasons behind it are the other.